iTowns/itowns/README.md

 See our [release page](https://github.com/iTowns/itowns/releases).

-## Supported data types
+## Supported data types and features

 - Imagery from WMTS/WMS/TMS
 - Elevation (DTM/DSM) from WMTS
 - 3D Tiles
+- ...

+See the [feature list wiki page](https://github.com/iTowns/itowns/wiki/Supported-Features) for a complet list of features and data formats.

 ## Licence

-iTowns V2 is dual-licenced under Cecill-B V1.0 and MIT.
+iTowns is dual-licenced under Cecill-B V1.0 and MIT.
 Incorporated libraries are published under their original licences.

 See [LICENSE.md](LICENSE.md) for more information.